 Since then, PRESS IN INDIA is brought out every year on the basis of the information provided by the publishers in the Annual Statements filed by under Rule 6(1) of 'The Registration of Newspapers (Central) Rules, 1956'.
 The first Press in India was published in single volume, but thereafter it was published in 2 volumes (parts) each year.
 The first part was devoted to the study and analysis of Indian Press on the basis of Annual Statements submitted by publishers and the second part was devoted to the information containing a catalogue of newspapers published in the country.
-The practice of publishing in

-2 parts was discontinued later and at present it is being brought out in a single volume.
-Since 2013-14, the Press in India is also being brought out in digital format as CD.
+The practice of publishing in 2 parts was discontinued later and at present it is being brought out in a single volume.
+Since 2013-14, the Press in India is also being brought out in digital format as CD and is also available on the website of RNI i.e. http://rni.nic.in